What is the ‘Gateway Drug’ theory?

-Harry Anslinger era: By partaking of cannabis, humans risk being inexorably led to harder drugs like cocaine and heroin.
+Ever since the Harry Anslinger era of the 1930, marijuana foes have pushed the ‘gateway drug’ theory : By partaking of cannabis, humans will be led to harder drugs like cocaine and heroin.

-This “cannabis leads to harder narcotics” argument gets trotted out whenever efforts to normalize cannabis are underway, and the expansion of marijuana legalization across North America has predictably breathed new life into this old trope.
-So let’s settle it once and for all: Is cannabis a “gateway drug”?
+To this day, the “cannabis leads to harder narcotics” argument gets trotted out whenever efforts to normalize cannabis ramp up.
+The expansion of marijuana legalization across North America has predictably given new life to this old trope.
+So let’s settle it once and for all: Is cannabis a “gateway drug” or not?

-On the “yes” side, the strongest evidence comes from the National Institute on Drug Abuse.
-“Early exposure to cannabinoids in adolescent rodents decreases the reactivity of brain dopamine reward centers later in adulthood,” reports NIDA.
-“To the extent that these findings generalize to humans, this could help explain the increased vulnerability for addiction to other substances of misuse later in life that most epidemiological studies have reported for people who begin marijuana use early in life.”
+“To the extent that these findings generalize to humans, this could help explain the increased vulnerability for addiction to other substances of misuse later in life that most epidemiological studies have reported for people who begin marijuana use early in life,” NIDA wrote.

-However, NIDA notes that “cross-sensitization is not unique to marijuana.
-Alcohol and nicotine also prime the brain for a heightened response to other drugs and are, like marijuana, also typically used before a person progresses to other, more harmful substances.”
+Yet NIDA acknowledged that cross-sensitization is not unique to marijuana.
+Alcohol and nicotine also “prime the brain for a heightened response to other drugs and are, like marijuana, also typically used before a person progresses to other, more harmful substances.”

-Beyond such generalities and rat-based supposition lies the supporting evidence for the “No, cannabis is not a gateway drug” argument.
+Beyond such generalities and rat-based suppositions, we can find ample evidence to support the counterargument that cannabis is not a gateway drug.

-Exhibit A: the countless living humans who have experienced cannabis—and even incorporated it as a regular part of their lives—without being inspired to progress to dangerous narcotics like cocaine and heroin.
+Exhibit A: Countless living humans have experienced cannabis—and even incorporated it as a regular part of their lives—without being inspired to try dangerous narcotics like cocaine and heroin.
 (In fact, cannabis is increasingly being recognized as a tool to help addicts get off dangerous drugs.)

 The majority of cannabis’ potential as a gateway drug comes from its prohibition.

-Exhibit B: the fact that the majority of cannabis’ potential as a gateway drug comes from its prohibition, which requires those who want cannabis to buy it through the illegal market, often from dealers with more to sell than cannabis and incentive to sell as much of everything as possible.
-In this scenario, the primary force driving cannabis users to harder narcotics are illegal cannabis dealers selling harder narcotics.
-The prohibition creates the connection.
-Remove the prohibition and the connection between cannabis and dangerous narcotics falls away.
+Exhibit B: Much of cannabis’ potential as a gateway drug comes from its prohibition.
+Denied the opportunity to buy on the legal market, millions of Americans must turn to the illegal market, often from dealers with other drugs to sell beyond cannabis.
+These dealers have incentive to sell as much of everything as possible.
+They become the primary force driving cannabis users to harder narcotics.
+Remove the prohibition of cannabis and its connection to dangerous narcotics will fall away.